 Deborah M. LaFond is Social Sciences Bibliographer for the departments of Women’s Studies, Africana Studies, Communication, Psychology and Educational and Counseling Psychology at the University at Albany, SUNY.
 As liaison for these departments, she is responsible for collection development, instruction, and research process assistance to students and faculty affiliated with these departments.
 She works on the University's Main Library Reference Desk and develops a variety of discipline specific electronic and print guides which take into account interdisciplinary studies.
+Ms. LaFond, Chaired the University Library Faculty (2011-2012) and was previously Secretary for the library faculty (2010-2011).

-Prior to her joining the University Libraries at the University at Albany, she received her M.L.I.S. from the University of California at Berkeley and served as reference librarian at the Doe and Moffitt Libraries for 10 years.
+Prior to her joining the University Libraries at the University at Albany, Ms. LaFond received her M.L.I.S. from the University of California at Berkeley and served as reference librarian at the Doe and Moffitt Libraries for 10 years.
 She also worked at the California School of Professional Psychology (Alameda, CA) for 3 years.

-Her research investigates learning and curriculum models which address structural and perceived barriers to learning and success in the higher education process.
-Her research looks critically at collection development practices with the goal of developing positive models and strategies which promote scholarship of diverse experience, particularly the study and expression of historically marginalized persons and groups.
-She is interested in developing tools to encourage and assess the transformative power of diversity courses.
+Her research looks critically at collection development practices with the goal of developing positive models and strategies to promote scholarship of diverse experience, particularly the study and expression of historically marginalized persons and groups.
+She is interested in developing tools to encourage and assess the transformative power of diversity within organizations and within the curricula.

 Earned Degrees